-How to tell if chicken is undercooked may be a difficult question for most experienced home cooks.
-If you have not got the answer, keep following.
-Because this article will show ways to identify undercooked chicken and how to fix your chicken meat.
+How to tell if the chicken is undercooked may be a difficult question for most experienced home cooks.
+If you have not got the answer, keep reading.

 And even if you are not a home cook, I think you should also follow this post for your future needs.
 So stay right there; your concern is going to be resolved.